Latest listings on Jobs Central recruitment page:

 HIGH employee turnover is costly for any agribusiness.

-It typically costs thousands of dollars in advertising charges, interview costs, training time and other expenses every time an employee decides to leave your business.
+It typically costs thousands of dollars in advertising charges, interview costs and time, training time and other expenses every time an employee decides to leave your business.

-There are substantial financial incentives to keep turnover low in any business operating in the red meat or wool supply chain.
+There are substantial financial incentives to keep turnover low in any business operating in the red meat supply chain.

 The key to low turnover in many cases is the amount of time the employer spends paying attention to employee needs and building loyalty.
 In short, those employers who create a positive and happy work environments usually are successful at retaining talented employees.